 Using a Simple Mold to Make Gesso Trims

 Gesso will dry to a slightly flexible trim which can be easily removed from a silicone mold.
-To form our trims, We use a glue spreader to fill the mold with a layer of gesso carefully laying the gesso into all part so the mold and tapping it lightly so bubbles will rise to the surface and not get trapped in the mold.
+To form our trims, We use a glue spreader to fill the mold with a layer of gesso carefully laying the gesso into all the parts of the mold and tapping it lightly so bubbles will rise to the surface and not get trapped in the mold.

 When the gesso is dry, carefully peel the shape out of the mold and used curved scissors and or dental tools to clean out any open areas or edges.Continue to 10 of 18 below.

 10 of 18